xapple/forest_puller/NOTES.md

 * Create pickled df for soef

-# TODO

 * Created a large concatenated df for soef

 * Write doc for the new data source

+# TODO

-* Add data source: faostat (the flag file with all prodcutes)
+* Add data source: faostat (the flag file with all products)

 * Add data source: diabolo